CryptArc/Spendchain/docs/delegator-guide-cli.md

 # Delegator Guide (CLI)

-This document contains all the necessary information for delegators to interact with the Cosmos Hub through the Command-Line Interface (CLI).
+This document contains all the necessary information for delegators to interact with the Spend Hub through the Command-Line Interface (CLI).

 It also contains instructions on how to manage accounts, restore accounts from the fundraiser and use a ledger nano device.

 ::: danger
-**Very Important**: Please assure that you follow the steps described hereinafter carefully, as negligence in this significant process could lead to an indefinite loss of your Atoms.
+**Very Important**: Please assure that you follow the steps described hereinafter carefully, as negligence in this significant process could lead to an indefinite loss of your Stakings.
 Therefore, read through the following instructions in their entirety prior to proceeding and reach out to us in case you need support.

-Please also note that you are about to interact with the Cosmos Hub, a blockchain technology containing highly experimental software.
+Please also note that you are about to interact with the Spend Hub, a blockchain technology containing highly experimental software.
 While the blockchain has been developed in accordance to the state of the art and audited with utmost care, we can nevertheless expect to have issues, updates and bugs.